tmspzz/Rome/README.md

 The Romefile is in the [INI format](https://en.wikipedia.org/wiki/INI_file)

-#### S3Bucket section
+#### Cache section
-This section contains the name of the S3 bucket you want Rome to use to upload/download.
+This section contains the name of:
+- the S3 bucket you want Rome to use to upload/download. (required)
+- the _absolute path_ to local directory to use as an additional cache. (optional)

 #### RepositoryMap
 This contains the mappings of git repository names with framework names.